fnando/sinatra-subdomain/README.md

 end
 ```

-You can also pass an array or regular expressions to match subdomains:
+You can also pass an array, regular expressions to match subdomains, or a proc:

 ```ruby
 class MyApp < Sinatra::Base